what to expect at Dayton Children's during COVID-19

 - Emergency department: Main and south campus, open 24/7

-- Urgent care: Huber Heights
+- Urgent care: Huber Heights and south campus

 - Rehab services: Main campus, south campus, Troy